Promoting an education system where all children are taught literacy regardless of their label

 Welcome to Teach Us Too:

-A campaign for all children to be taught to read and write, whatever their label or diagnosis.
+A charity promoting the right for all children to be taught to read and write, whatever their label or diagnosis.

 Teach Us Too has grown from one child’s desire to change the experiences of others in a similar position.

-Following the overwhelming reaction to the petition, we realised the need for a wider campaign.
-Along with more information about the campaign, on this website you will find resources, links and information which we hope will be useful for parents, students and professionals.
+Following the overwhelming reaction to the petition, we realised the need for a wider campaign and now an ongoing initiative.
+Along with more information about the charity, on this website you will find resources, links and information which we hope will be useful for parents, students and professionals.

 Our aims are to: